Skip to content

 Using AI to make precision heart failure detection possible

-According to literature, up to 75% of heart failure patients are missed.
-[1]
+Up to 75% of heart failure patients are missed.
+1

 High rates in missed cases are associated with an increase in hospitalizations, high readmission rates, unnecessary procedures, and often death.